Georges Paul François Laurent Laugée: Early life

-At the École des Beaux-Arts: A naturalist painter emerges
+Education at the École des Beaux-Arts

 The École was a critical period for Laugée in several respects.
 There he met Julien Dupré (1851-1910), another young art student who became his friend, colleague, and later brother-in-law.
 Dupré also hailed from an artistic family, and after the École, Dupré went to Picardy to study with the elder Laugée, whose daughter Marie Eléonore Françoise he married in 1876.
 For both Georges and Julien, realism was in their blood, with its long tradition in European and French painting.
 The near photo-realism of many painters, such as David, loomed large in the Salon and the various art schools.
 However new currents were in the air, and undoubtedly the two young artists were exposed to and influenced by two schools: the Impressionists and to some degree the Pre-Raphaelites.

 The movement away from photo-realism had begun with Impressionist precursors such as Gustav Corbet (1819-1877), Édouard Manet (1832-1883), and Jean-Baptiste-Camille Corot (1796-1875).
 For these painters, realism meant finding reality in ordinary life, such as country scenes or peasants, and in particular, seeking its essence.
 This lesson was learned by the Impressionists, who took it a step further, and experimented with the play of light and color in outdoor settings, where they painted directly from life.
 Their paintings were quite outside the prevailing Realist tradition and were accordingly rejected by the Salon.
 The Impressionists organized their own exhibitions in the years 1874-1886.

 The Pre-Raphaelite movement had begun earlier in England, in 1848.
 Although no French painters were involved, news of and works by these artists reached Paris long before the 1870s, with exhibits there as early as 1855.
 Rossetti's declaration of Pre-Raphaelite goals may have been known by Laugée and Dupré: